elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-genetic-analysis-and-ecological-niches-contribute-to-understanding-evolutionary-relationships-in-phylogenetics.md

 url: /learn/psychology/questions/how-do-genetic-analysis-and-ecological-niches-contribute-to-understanding-evolutionary-relationships-in-phylogenetics
 score: -1.0
 related_article1:
-    id: 165856
+    id: 165834
-    title: Explain the differences between sylvatic and urban cycles in zoonotic diseases.
+    title: >-
+        What is host specificity and how does molecular affinity play a role in it?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-differences-between-sylvatic-and-urban-cycles-in-zoonotic-diseases
+    url: /learn/psychology/questions/what-is-host-specificity-and-how-does-molecular-affinity-play-a-role-in-it
 related_article2:
-    id: 165849
+    id: 165840
-    title: What are parasitoids and how do they differ from other parasitic insects?
+    title: >-
+        What are the clinical implications of identifying parasitic infections?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
+    url: /learn/psychology/questions/what-are-the-clinical-implications-of-identifying-parasitic-infections
 related_article3:
-    id: 165852
+    id: 165853
-    title: What challenges do global health initiatives face in the eradication of tropical diseases?
+    title: >-
+        Describe the mechanisms of infection used by pathogens and the host defense mechanisms against them.
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-do-global-health-initiatives-face-in-the-eradication-of-tropical-diseases
+    url: /learn/psychology/questions/describe-the-mechanisms-of-infection-used-by-pathogens-and-the-host-defense-mechanisms-against-them
 related_article4:
-    id: 165835
+    id: 165855
-    title: Differentiate between definitive and intermediate hosts in the life cycles of parasites.
+    title: >-
+        What are the transmission dynamics of zoonotic diseases between wild and domestic animals?
     subject: Psychology
-    url: /learn/psychology/questions/differentiate-between-definitive-and-intermediate-hosts-in-the-life-cycles-of-parasites
+    url: /learn/psychology/questions/what-are-the-transmission-dynamics-of-zoonotic-diseases-between-wild-and-domestic-animals
 related_article5:
-    id: 165837
+    id: 165846
-    title: What are some challenges associated with vector control in the spread of parasitic diseases?
+    title: >-
+        Discuss the global burden of parasitic diseases and the regional differences in their prevalence.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-challenges-associated-with-vector-control-in-the-spread-of-parasitic-diseases
+    url: /learn/psychology/questions/discuss-the-global-burden-of-parasitic-diseases-and-the-regional-differences-in-their-prevalence
 ---

 &nbsp;